nf-core/bamtofastq/README.md

 qbic-pipelines/bamtofastq was originally written by [Friederike Hanssen](https://github.com/FriederikeHanssen).

-This pipeline was originally created using the [nf-core](https://github.com/nf-core) framework.
+This pipeline was created using the [nf-core](https://github.com/nf-core) framework and still uses some of their underlying infrastructure.

 Helpful contributors: